 - kidney problems.
 Voriconazole for oral suspension may cause new or worse problems with kidney function, including kidney failure.
 Your healthcare provider should check your kidney function while you are taking voriconazole for oral suspension.
-Your healthcare provider will decide if you can keep taking voriconazole for oral suspension.

-- serious skin reactions.
-Symptoms of serious skin reactions may include:

-- rash or hives

-- mouth sores

-- blistering or peeling of your skin

-- trouble swallowing or breathing

-- adrenal gland problems:

-- Voriconazole for oral suspension may cause reduced adrenal function (adrenal insufficiency).

-- Voriconazole for oral suspension may cause overactive adrenal function (Cushing's syndrome) when voriconazole is used at the same time with corticosteroids.
+Your healthcare provider will decide if you can keep taking voriconazole for oral suspension. - adrenal gland problems: - Voriconazole for oral suspension may cause reduced adrenal function (adrenal insufficiency). - Voriconazole for oral suspension may cause overactive adrenal function (Cushing's syndrome) when voriconazole is used at the same time with corticosteroids.